Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/492

-We could say that even in these unfortunate circumstances, one change that was for the good of society was the digitization of services.
+You could say that even in these unfortunate circumstances, one change that was for the good of society was the digitization of services.
 Since no one could step out and physically perform tasks, the onus was on the service providers to make their services available on a digital platform.

-When the pandemic struck, there was some confusion regarding term policy cover with respect to death due to COVID-19.
-Since this was a new disease, policyholders were confused whether the beneficiary would get the assured sum if death occurred due to complications from COVID-19.
+When the pandemic struck, there was some confusion regarding term policy coverage with respect to death due to COVID-19.
+Since this was a new disease, policyholders were confused about whether the beneficiary would get the assured sum if death occurred due to complications from COVID-19.
 The IRDAI immediately came out and clarified that death due to COVID-19 would, in fact, be covered by existing term insurance policies.

 This means that if a policyholder dies due to COVID-19, the beneficiary has full right to claim the policy.
 No insurer can reject a term policy claim citing death due to COVID-19 as a reason for rejection.